Waxal-Multilingual/speech-data/README.md

 ### Methodoloy
 #### Speech
-The workflow used to collect speech data can be found in [twilio/flow.json]().
+The workflow used to collect speech will be shared in an upcoming release.
 Diagram of the process is shown below
 ![alt text](https://github.com/Waxal-Multilingual/speech-data/blob/main/docs/flow.png?raw=true)